What Age To Fix A Cat?

 The ideal age to spay or neuter a cat is between 4 and 6 months old.
 However, vets recommend that kittens in shelters be as early as 8 weeks old.

-However, its always best to consult your veterinarian to determine the most appropriate time for your cat.
+However, it‘s always best to consult your veterinarian to determine the most appropriate time for your cat.

 Quick Highlights